-If any member of the examining committee cannot attend the examination for any reason, the committee chair should contact the graduate assistant and Associate chair for graduate studies immediately, and they will contact the Dean, FGSR for advice.
-FGSR deals with these situations on a case-by-case basis, but it may be necessary that the examination be postponed and rescheduled, or the examiner be replaced.
+If any member of the examining committee cannot attend the examination for any reason, the committee chair should contact the graduate assistant and Associate Dean Graduate Students immediately, and they will contact the Dean, GPS for advice.
+GPS deals with these situations on a case-by-case basis, but it may be necessary that the examination be postponed and re-scheduled, or the examiner be replaced.

-Except for the Dean, FGSR, the Dean of the department's Faculty, or a Pro Dean (the representative of the Dean, FGSR), who may participate fully in the examination, persons other than the examiners (i.e., guests and visitors) may attend only with the approval of the Dean, FGSR, the Dean of the department's Faculty, or the chair of the committee.
-Faculty members of the student's home department as well as members of FGSR Council (or their alternates) have the right to attend doctoral examinations but should notify the chair of the examining committee in advance.
+Except for the Dean, GPS, the Dean of the department's Faculty, or a Pro Dean (the representative of the Dean, GPS), who may participate fully in the examination, persons other than the examiners (i.e., guests and visitors) may attend only with the approval of the Dean, GPS, the Dean of the department's Faculty, or the chair of the committee.
+Faculty members of the student's home department as well as members of GPS Council (or their alternates) have the right to attend doctoral examinations but should notify the chair of the examining committee in advance.